-According to a recent Gallup poll, nine out of ten adults would prefer to die in their own homes, free of pain, surrounded by family and loved ones.
-If your patients meet hospice criteria and fall into this category, at-home hospice care may be the right option.
+According to a recent Gallup poll, nine out of 10 adults would prefer to die in their own homes, free of pain, surrounded by family and loved ones.
+If your patients meet hospice criteria and fall into this category, at-home hospice care might be the right option.

 Making a Referral: Hospice Criteria

-To refer a patient to hospice, a physician must submit an order of admittance to hospice at St. Joseph Hospice along with the patient's medical history and latest physical records so we can verify hospice criteria is met.
+To refer a patient to hospice, a physician must submit an order of admittance to St. Joseph Hospice along with the patient’s medical history and latest physical records so we can verify eligibility.
 To begin the hospice admission process, the physician must also submit a signed certification of terminal illness stating a probable prognosis of six months or less, assuming the disease follows its natural course.

-If your home health patient meets hospice eligibility and you're looking to transition the patient to hospice, you'll need to order the home health agency to contact St. Joseph Hospice for a palliative care consultation through St. Joseph Hospice.
-Our boardcertified hospice and palliative care physicians are available 24/7, with nurses available to handle crises around the clock.
+If your home health patient meets hospice eligibility and you’re looking to transition the patient to hospice, you’ll need to order the home health agency to contact St. Joseph Hospice for a palliative-care consultation.
+Our Board-Certified hospice and palliative care physicians are available 24/7, with nurses available to handle crises around the clock.
 If the patient opts for hospice, we will work with the individual to ensure a smooth transition.

 We must re-evaluate hospice eligibility for each patient every 60 to 90 days to determine if he or she continues to meet hospice criteria for care.
 A face-to-face evaluation is required for all patients entering their third (or subsequent) certification period.
 St. Joseph Hospice will provide staff for these evaluations.